nkotzo/musings/assets/TheFarm.md

 So how do we get to, and, manage immutable systems.
 Infrastructure as code is a crucial component of building these immutable systems.
 Establishing the IaC code base builds a foundation that helps deliver these rapidly configured, immutable, replacement servers.
-By leveraging software development best practices, where changes are visible within the code its self, while pull requests and peer reviews help drive quality throughout the process.
+By leveraging software development best practices, where changes are visible within the code itself, while pull requests and peer reviews help drive quality throughout the process.
 Reducing your dependence on excessive or dated documentation.